Businesses prepping for large crowds ahead of Kansas State Fair

 “We travel with a group of about 40 employees that we take on the road with us, and then we also hire many locals,” said Freund.

-It’s a busy ten days that leave a lasting impact on the community.
+It’s a busy 10 days that leave a lasting impact on the community.

 “A lot of people, they see us when we’re set up at parking lots.
 They’re like, ‘Oh yeah, we see you at the state fair.’
 So it definitely helps,” said Hall.